 In addition to providing technology solutions to protect the University’s information assets, they also offer security services such as consulting, auditing, contract review and policy interpretation to the campus community.

-For consultation or to report a security incident, you can reach the Network and Security Services at 570-941-4226 or email email@example.com.
+For consultation or to report a security incident, you can reach the Information Security Office at 570-941-4226 or email email@example.com.

 The Technology Support Center will also help you resolve various computer issues, including the removal of viruses and malware.
 The center is located on the first floor of Alumni Memorial Hall.
 Contact the Technology Support Center at 570-941-4357 or firstname.lastname@example.org.